Skip to content

 We tend to seek therapy when something is clearly wrong.
 But some of the most disorienting human experiences are transitions that look, from the outside, like they should be fine — even good.

 A promotion.
 A marriage.
 A new city.
 A child.
 The completion of a long chapter.
 Retirement.
 The end of something you'd built for years.
+Each of these involves an ending as much as a beginning — and endings require psychological attention, even when they're welcome.

 Major life transitions — even welcome ones — involve loss.
 The loss of who you were before, the familiar structures that shaped your days, the identity that came with a role or a place or a relationship.
 Navigating that loss while managing the practical demands of the change is genuinely hard.
+The expectation to be grateful or excited while also grieving creates a particular kind of loneliness: the sense that what you're feeling is somehow wrong, when in fact it is entirely human.

 Why Transitions Are Destabilising